monique-baumann-experiments/freedom-cash/README.md

 <b>Why don't you create liquidity as an ETH/FreedomCash Tradingpair on Uniswap?</b>

 With our approach we reduce gas fees and avoid exchange fees for Freedom Cash investors.
-Our pricing approach protects against ponzi like vulnerabilities & drops of the sell price guaranteed by the [smart contract](https://github.com/monique-baumann/freedom-cash/blob/main/blockchain/freedom-cash.sol).
+Our pricing approach protects against ponzi like vulnerabilities & drops of the [sell price](https://github.com/monique-baumann/freedom-cash/blob/main/blockchain/freedom-cash.sol#L54-L58).

 <b>What happens if anyone creates a liquidity pool for Freedom Cash on Uniswap?</b>